-Scripture Reference: Revelation 14
+Scripture Passage: Revelation 14

 Adrian Rogers tells us, “It is decision that determines destiny.”
 It was true when it was first stated and it is still relevant today.
 In this message, we learn how this truth will remain relevant, even in the End Times.